[custom_headline type=”left” level=”h2″ looks_like=”h3″ accent=”false”]REACH Regulation[/custom_headline]

 Registration is based on the “one substance, one registration” principle.
 This means that manufacturers and importers of the same substance have the obligation to submit their registration jointly.
 The analytical and spectral information provided should be consistent and sufficient to confirm the substance identity.

-European Harmonised Standards Related to the REACH Regulation:
+List of European harmonized standards that pertain to the REACH Regulation:

 - Machinery Directive – 2006/42/EC